DataStax sponsored this post.

 Intuit Has Relied on Cassandra’s Scalability and Reliability for Nine Years Now

 Despite our challenges over the years, there has been no consideration of dropping Cassandra.
 It’s been the main constant for us as our core infrastructure for nine years.

 Cassandra is a very scalable system.
-Today our biggest production clusters to support TurboTax have 72 Cassandra servers per data center.
+Today our biggest production clusters to support TurboTax have 72 Cassandra servers per AWS Region.
 And that’s been performing for us.
 And that’s the biggest reason we’re sticking with Cassandra all these years even though we’ve changed a lot of technology in these nine years.

 TheTurboTax ecosystem is very complex and it’s part of my job to make sure that our team provides persistent services to back all the microservices for almost all of the TurboTax services.
 We chose Cassandra in the first place for its ability to scale — because these tax services simply cannot have any downtime.

 The stability we have today with Cassandra is proving that it is growing with our customer base and services, and we have been growing ever since.
 While we’ve had to customize a lot, Cassandra has improved notably over this time, the cloud has become easier, and with the automation framework we created, our day-to-day has become much easier.

 While Cassandra is very scalable and reliable, it’s not optimized at start.
 All of the Cassandra optimization the Data Persistence Platform Team has done is included in the Pronto project, including a self-healing feature (when one server goes down, it automatically brings up another server).

 Cassandra has remained stable throughout a lot of transition and customization.